-Figure 4 presents examples of year-long cross-correlations, band-pass filtered between 20 sec and 100 sec period, using each of these methods of time-domain normalization.
+Fig. 4 presents examples of year-long cross-correlations, bandpass filtered between 20 s and 100 s period, using each of these methods of time-domain normalization.
 The raw data (Fig. 4a), the clipped waveform method (Fig. 4c), and the automated event detection method (Fig. 4d) produce noisy cross-correlations in this period band.
-The one-bit normalization (Fig. 4b), the running-absolute-mean normalization (Fig. 4e), and the water-level normalization (Fig. 4f) methods produce relatively high signal-to-noise ratio (SNR) waveforms displaying signals that arrive at nearly the same time.
+The one-bit normalization (Fig. 4b), the running-absolutemean normalization (Fig. 4e), and the water-level normalization (Fig. 4f) methods produce relatively high SNR waveforms displaying signals that arrive at nearly the same time.
 In this example, the one-bit and the running-absolute-mean normalizations are nearly identical.
-A systematic test has been performed using 15 GSN stations in North America using spectral SNR, defined in section 3, at 20 sec period to compare the methods at five periods.
+A systematic test has been performed using 15 GSN stations in North America using the observed spectral SNR (defined in Section 3) at 20 s period to compare the methods at five periods.
 The resulting SNR values are similar for one-bit normalization and the running-absolute-mean normalization.
 The water-level normalization method also allows meaningful results to be recovered.
 The running-absolute-mean method provides a small enhancement to SNR values above one-bit normalization at all periods and a more significant improvement over the water-level normalization.

 The principal reason we prefer running-absolute-mean normalization over the water-level or one-bit normalization methods is its greater flexibility and adaptability to the data.
-For example, in areas with high regional seismicity it is desirable to tune the time-domain normalization to the frequency content of the seismicity.
-Figure 5 shows that if the temporal weights of the running-absolute-mean normalization are computed on the raw waveform data, small earthquakes can get through the procedure because they exist in the raw waveform near the background noise level.
+For example, in areas with high regional seismicity it is desirable to tune the timedomain normalization to the frequency content of the seismicity.
+Fig. 5 shows that if the temporal weights of the running-absolutemean normalization are computed on the raw waveform data, small earthquakes can get through the procedure because they exist in the

+© 2007 The Authors, GJI Journal compilation © 2007 RAS raw waveform near the background noise level.
 Earthquakes are revealed by a low-pass filter both in the raw waveform (Fig. 5b) and the temporally normalized waveform (Fig. 5d).
 Alternately, the temporal weights of the running-absolute-mean normalization can be computed on the waveform filtered in the earthquake band (Fig. 5b).
-In this case, if d_j is the raw seismogram and \hat{d}j is the seismogram band-pass filtered in the earthquake band, we define new temporal weights calibrated to the regional seismicity
+In this case, if $d_j$ is the raw seismogram and $\hat{d}j$ is the seismogram bandpass filtered in the earthquake band, we define new temporal weights calibrated to the regional seismicity

-$$\hat{w}n = \frac{1}{2N+1} \sum{j=n-N}^{n+N} |\hat{d}j|. \tag{2}$$
+$$\hat{w}n = \frac{1}{2N+1} \sum{j=n-N}^{n+N} |\hat{d}j|.$$ (2)

-These weights are then applied to the raw data as before $(d_n = d_n/\hat{w}n)$.
+These weights are then applied to the raw data as before $(\tilde{d}n = d_n/\hat{w}n)$ .
 This procedure severely down-weights time-series during earthquakes (Fig. 5e), which more effectively removes them from low-pass filtered seismograms (Fig. 5f).
 Contamination by earthquakes of the cross-correlations, therefore, should be ameliorated.

-Earthquake signals that pass through the temporal normalization tend to appear on cross-correlations as spurious precursory arrivals, such as the high amplitude arrivals appearing between 0 - 100 sec in the 12-month cross-correlation shown in Figure 6a.
-Defining the temporal normalization weights in the earthquake band, however, reduces the amplitude of the precursors, as Figure 6b illustrates.
+Earthquake signals that pass through the temporal normalization tend to appear on cross-correlations as spurious precursory arrivals, such as the high amplitude arrivals appearing between 0 and 100 s in the 12-month cross-correlation shown in Fig. 6(a).
+Defining the temporal normalization weights in the earthquake band, however, reduces the amplitude of the precursors, as Fig. 6(b) illustrates.
 This process will be most important in regions with significant regional seismicity.
-The example shown in Figure 6 is from New Zealand where, because of high levels of seismicity in the Fiji and Tonga-Kermadec regions, the process is recommended strongly (Lin et al., 2006b).
+The example shown in Fig. 6 is from New Zealand where, because of high levels of seismicity in the Fiji and Tonga-Kermadec regions, the process is recommended strongly (Lin et al. 2007).